C Corporation Business Tax Lawyer Alpharetta

 While an S Corporation with more than one shareholder does file an informational K-1 tax return, the corporation itself does not pay any income taxes.
 Instead, the individual shareholders (owners) must include their share of the corporation’s profits on their personal tax returns, paying tax at their individual tax rate.

-Keep in mind that no more than 25% of an S Corporation’s gross corporate income may be derived from passive income.
+• No more than 25% of an S Corporation’s gross corporate income may come from passive income.

 Employee Benefits

-While both C Corporations and S Corporations are allowed to provide employee benefits that are deductible by the corporation and tax-free to the employees, the tax-free status of some fringe benefits is not nearly as generous for S Corporation shareholders who own more than 2% of the corporation’s stock.
+However, the tax-free status of some fringe benefits is less generous for S Corporation shareholders who own more than 2% of the corporation’s stock.

 Capital Accumulation

-Each S Corporation shareholder must be a U.S. citizen or resident.
-C Corporations can have multiple classes of stock while S Corporations are limited to one class of stock (voting rights can differ).
+• S Corporations are limited to one class of stock (although voting rights can differ).

 Corporation Size

-Generally speaking, C Corporations offer more flexibility than S Corporations and are therefore the best choice for large companies with a large numbers of shareholders, especially if they are publicly traded.
+Generally, C Corporations offer more flexibility and are better suited for large companies with many shareholders, especially those that are publicly traded.

 Fiscal Year